sksamuel/scrimage/docs/webp.md

 This module uses the `dwebp`, `cwebp` and `gif2webp` binaries, created by Google.
 The `scrimage-webp` module comes with the linux_x64, linux_aarch64, window_x64, mac-x64 and mac-arm64 binaries already included (see required [copyright notice](https://github.com/sksamuel/scrimage/blob/master/scrimage-webp/src/main/resources/dist_webp_binaries/LICENSE)).

-Note: If you are using mac-arm64 then you must specify the system-property: `com.sksamuel.scrimage.webp.platform=mac-arm64` because scrimage is unable to detect mac-x64 from mac-arm64, and defaults to the former.

 If you don't wish to use the embedded binaries, then you can [download other versions](https://developers.google.com/speed/webp) and use the system property "com.sksamuel.scrimage.webp.binary.dir" to configure the directory you placed the binaries:
 ```shell